 Developed with all levels of laboratory professionals in mind, the content of this program is at the basic to intermediate level and will provide participants with opportunities to increase their knowledge of diagnostic applications of molecular pathology.
 This program was developed to present the essentials of molecular pathology and provide laboratorians with an understanding of nine different areas of study.

 This program is composed of nine courses, listed below.
-Each course can be completed online in approximately 1-2 hours and contains a lecture, slides and transcripts, and a quiz.
-Some include recommended readings.
-Enrollees can communicate questions or comments using the program discussion board.
+Each course can be completed online in approximately 1-2 hours and contains a lecture, readings, resources, and a quiz.

 Introduction to Molecular Biology

 John Greg Howe, PhD, DABCC, Yale University School of Medicine, New Haven, CT

 Lists sample requirements, names methods to isolate the DNA, and discusses the general principles of Southern blotting, PCR, and signal amplification.

 Explains different sample types used for nucleic acid testing, discusses DNA and RNA isolation and measurement techniques, describes the basics of gel electrophoresis of nucleic acids, the principles of the polymerase chain reaction and other nucleid acid amplification methods, as well as signal amplification and real time PCR.

 Next Generation Sequencing and Bioinformatics